simepavlic/Termographic-Image-Analysis/README.md

 # Termographic-Image-Analysis
-Termographic image analysis in medicine
+Analysis of thermographic leg photos in medicine.